ETSU offers programs in:

 A leave authorization form must be completed and approved for any type of leave.
 These must be completed in advance of the leave except for emergency sick leave.
 Leave request forms are maintained in the residency coordinators office in each program.

 Unused vacation and other leave time may not be accumulated to reduce the overall duration of residency expected by the board.
-Should any leave interfere with the ability of the physician to complete the requirements of their program as scheduled, such requirements must be completed after the projected completion date of their program, with no additional salary.
+Should any leave interfere with the ability of the physician to complete the requirements of their program as scheduled, such requirements must be completed after the projected completion date of their program.

-Residents may receive two (2) days administrative leave during their first year.
+Residents may receive two (2) days administrative leave during their first year depending on their Program's policy.
 Residents on tracks longer than one year may receive up to five (5) days administrative leave to be taken anytime during their tenure.

 Educational leave may be provided.
 This is left totally to the discretion of each program.